voteflux/flux/CONSTITUTION.NSW.md

 * Leader: Nathan Spataro
 * Deputy Leader: Max Kaye
 * Party Secretary: Thomas Sesselmann
-* Registered Officer: Nathan Spataro
+* Registered Officer: Thomas Sesselmann
-* Deputy Registered Officer: Max Kaye
+* Deputy Registered Officer: Nobody
 * Party Agent: Thomas Sesselmann

 Members may occupy more than one position, not all roles must be filled by Flux NSW members, though three unique persons from Flux NSW must be named.
 When the party's application to the New South Wales Electoral Commission (NSWEC) is successful this constitution comes into effect and is adopted by the party.